 It has been less than a year since my true journey began, and I feel like an entirely different person than I was the first 21 years of my life.
 Normally, people look to the past and can gain a sense of progress or relapse.
 I don’t really have either of those options.
 It feels like my past wasn’t mine, and now I’m starting over, starting fresh.
 While terrifying, the newness of my life is freeing.
 My past is incapable of defining my present.
 I am who I am in this moment, and that is a strong, confident woman.

-Kim, 22, is a recent graduate from The Art Academy of Cincinnati.
-Kim was born uncomfortable in her own skin because she was born the opposite gender that she was meant to be.
+Katie, 22, is a recent graduate who was born uncomfortable in her own skin because she was born the opposite gender that she was meant to be.
 To discover this about herself, she had to go a lot of self-reflection and searching.
 She also had to abandon the past self that helped get her to become the person she is today.
-Kim loves painting, illustrating, and drawing.
+Katie loves painting, illustrating, and drawing.
 She hopes to find a job that will make her a stable income to help fund her transition, hopefully in an art-related area where her passion lies.
 For her senior art thesis, she delved deeper into her identity, including her experiences dealing with two sexual assault instances that occurred early into her transition.
 In her future, she plans to finish up a few more laser hair removal appointments, get her name legally changed, and hopefully schedule reassignment surgery within the next few years.
-In her spare time, Kim loves playing video games, especially fighting games and Animal Crossing.
-Today, Kim finally feels happy with herself.
+In her spare time, Katie loves playing video games, especially fighting games and Animal Crossing.
+Today, Katie finally feels happy with herself.